evanj/partiqldemo/README.md

 The command line tool reads the "environment" a file, then reads the query from standard input.
 It then executes the query and prints the output on standard output.

 This unfortunately requires starting the JVM then tearing it down.
-To make the web interface work better, it also supports a server mode.
+To make the web interface work with lower latency, it also supports a server mode.
 It reads input from standard input using the following protocol:

 * 4 bytes little endian: length of query
 * 4 bytes little endian: length of environment